govindKAG/python-workshop-/so you want to python.md

 - Build small things first and then combine them
 - Python helps you out at every stage by giving you amazingly well designed tools.
 - You shouldn't have to worry about the nitty-gritty.
-- Works with you , it is amenable to various styles
+- Works with you , it is amenable to various styles but not tied one.

-  - functional
-  - imperative
-  - object oriented
+  - functional, imperative, object oriented

 --------------------------------------------------------------------------------